byteface/sharpshooter/README.md

 Now you can check the console and if you feel confident set test=False and run the code again.

 ## tilde

-home user path support. (* TODO - not yet tested on pc)
+users home path is supported. (* TODO - not yet tested on pc)

 ```
     s1 = """